 390 Independent Study.
 Introduction to the materials and methods of research.
 In consultation with the instructor, the student will define a problem in literary history, criticism, or theory, will do research in it, and present the results of his study in an organized dissertation, written in French.
 Limited to the senior prospective graduate student.
 Staff.

-395 Seminar: Myth in French Literature.
-S. A chronological study of literature in the light of various theories of myth.
+395 Seminar: Francophone Literature of Africa and Canada.
+F. A study of representative writers and trends with special emphasis on movements towards affirmation of self and community.
 Conducted in French.
-Prerequisites: 217 and 218 or permission of the instructor.
+Prerequisites: 217 or 218.
 Mr. G. Fetzer.

 CIVILIZATION